 By analysing individual sentences for variance and complexity, GPTZero is able to determine whether a piece of writing is original content or bot-generated.
 Indeed, as AI tools become more sophisticated, so too will educators and ICT leads need to have the knowledge and training to meet these unique, ever-evolving challenges.

-Moreover, as AI continues to play a larger role in education, it will be important for educators to strike a balance between utilizing technology to improve the learning experience and preserving the values of academic integrity and original thought.
+Moreover, as AI continues to play a larger role in education, it will be important for educators to strike a balance between utilising technology to improve the learning experience and preserving the values of academic integrity and original thought.

-How is AI currently
+How is AI currently used in schools?

 While the testing ground for tools like ChatGPT and Bard is still in its infancy, artificial intelligence tools in general have existed in the education technology space for some time, but the integration has relatively been slow.
 During the COVID-19 pandemic, however, the global necessity for virtual learning forced the industry into change.